RavensbourneWebMedia/Dynamic-Web/sessions/02/README.md

 Work on *Filter Bubbles* **with your team**:

-* Refine your work.
 * Pick one idea to finalise.
-* Continue coding (push experiments to the team GitHub repo).
+* Continue coding: push your experiments to the team GitHub repo.
 * Document your research on your team GitHub repo wiki

 ### Blog